younjiwoo/tunely/docs/sprint0.md

 ## Step 1: Server basic setup.

-A front-end skeleton is already in place (you can view it by opening `index.html` in your browser).
-To get started serving that front-end, we need a server.
+A front-end skeleton is already in place (you can view it directly from your file system by opening `index.html` in your browser).
+To actually _serve_ that front-end so that it works correctly, we need to setup and run a server!

 1. Run `npm init` to create a `package.json` file.
 Specify at least the following fields: